Fano fourfolds of K3 type: Context and results

 Once again, the main goal of this paper is to analyze 64 families of Fano fourfolds of K3 type not previously considered - or only briefly mentioned - in the literature.
 Given their description from zero loci of bundles in products of flag manifolds, it was not a surprise to check that all of them have Picard rank greater than one.
 For each case, we will provide the main numerical invariants, and we will geometrically describe the projections to each factor and deduce semiorthogonal decompositions for their derived categories.
 This gives access to the geometric structure of the Fano fourfolds in each family.

 We subdivided our examples into four disjoint groups, namely Fano varieties of \textbf{C, GM, K3} or \textbf{R} origin, inside which the examples are listed, roughly, by increasing complexity.
 Fano varieties of \textbf{C} origin admit at least one birational map to a cubic fourfold, either special or general.
 Similarly, Fano fourfolds of \textbf{GM} origin admit at least one birational map to a Gushel--Mukai fourfold, either special or general.
-We remark that the two sets are disjoint; in other words, no Fano fourfold in our list appears to be birational to both a cubic and a GM fourfold.
+We remark that the two sets are disjoint; in other words, no Fano fourfold in our list has a birational morphism onto both a cubic and a GM fourfold.

 Fano varieties of \textbf{K3} origin are varieties which do not belong to any of the two previous groups, but can be realized as blow ups of other Fano varieties with central Hodge structure along a (sometimes non-minimal) K3 surface.
 Varieties in each of these first three groups share many properties among each other, and we can often understand their K3 structure from the birational maps in question.